3D Moving-mesh Hydrodynamical Simulations of Wind/Jet Driven Ultraluminous X-ray Source Bubbles: Methods

 \subsection{Parameter space}

 In our simulation runs, we assume that the central black hole resides in a uniform ISM environment with a constant number density $n_{\rm ISM}$ and a constant temperature $T_{\rm ISM}=10^4$~K. We assume the solar abundance $Z_{\sun}$ for both the ISM and the injected outflows.
 We organize the simulation runs into three categories.
 The runs in the first category, called the "wind runs", adopt a half opening angle of $\alpha=45^{\circ}$, which correspond to the case of the wide-angle disk winds.
 The runs in the second category, called the "jet runs", adopt a half opening angle of $\alpha=5^{\circ}$, which correspond to the case of narrow funnel jets.
 For each of these categories, we vary the flow velocity $v_0$, the total mechanical power of the flow $L_{\rm mec}$, and the density of the ISM number $n_{\rm ISM}$, respectively, compared to the fiducial parameters.
 In the last category, we keep all the other parameters constant and only vary the half opening angle $\alpha$ of the outflows, to analyze the influence of the outflow angular distributions upon the bubble structures.
 We stop a simulation run once the long axis of the bubble has exceeded 90\% of the simulation box size, or the refinement process grows too computational expensive (e.g. the run BUB-25DEG) that it takes more than 10~hr CPU time to produce a new snapshot.
+The refinement process is related to the computational cost because of the additional computational cost of mesh refinement in the buffer zone between the hyper-refined spheres and the outer simulation domain.
+For large opening angle simulations, the volume contrast of hyper-refined regions and outer regions is relatively small; while for small opening angle simulations, the number of cells inside the buffer zone is small.
+Thus the run which costs most computational resource happens at a medium half opening angle about 20 deg.
 The parameter settings of each simulation run are shown in Table~\ref{tab:initial}.